Deus Ex Musica is an ecumenical project that promotes the used of a scared music as a resource for learning, spiritual growth, and discipleship.

 Additional information about the music we are looking to include in this project:

 Concert music: Please list only music from the Western “classical” tradition (including contemporary classical music), as well as works involving jazz or pop musicians (but not principally jazz or pop compositions.
-So, Jesus Christ Superstar is out.)
+(So, Jesus Christ Superstar is out.)
 For now, we are not interested in songs from various vernacular or popular traditions, or instrumental/devotional compositions that exist (only) in recorded form.
-And while some works (such as organ preludes) may have had their genesis as liturgical compositions, all works listed here should be able to stand on their own as concert pieces.

 Originality: Please list only works that are original - that is, not arrangements (say, of hymns.)
 Pieces may use hymns or other traditional types of sacred or liturgical music, but that music should serve the larger purposes of the piece itself.

 Instrumentation/Genre: Works for any combination of voices and/or instruments are accepted, with the notable exception of music for choir or choir/ensemble.
 Works for solo voice (or a small group of voices) and orchestra/ensemble will be accepted - just no anthems, oratorios, choral cantatas, etc. (Opera is ok.)

 Why this repertoire?